LLC Articles

 Founder Interview with Matt Horwitz of LLC University®

-Founder Interview with Matt Horwitz of LLC University® Matt Horwitz, founder of LLC University®, was interviewed by Stephen Key of InventRight and also hosted a webinar with Andrew Krauss.
-What is an LLC and who should form an LLC for their business or invention?
-How do you form an LLC?
-What’s the best state to file an LLC in?
-Product licensing expert Stephen Key interviews Matt Horwitz, the founder of LLC University®.
-Matt and Stephen discuss the benefits of forming an LLC, such as personal liability protection and pass-through taxation.
-Learn about the history of LLCs and how they are used by small business owners.
-What is an LLC?
-(Interview with Matt Horwitz) In this video, product licensing expert Stephen Key interviews Matt Horwitz, the founder of LLC University®.
+Founder Interview with Matt Horwitz of LLC University® Matt Horwitz, founder of LLC University®, was interviewed by Stephen Key of InventRight, and also hosted a live webinar with InventRight’s Andrew Krauss.
+InventRight Interview with Matt Horwitz –What is an LLC?
+In this video, product licensing expert Stephen Key interviews Matt Horwitz, the founder of LLC University®.
 Matt discusses the history of LLCs and why he started LLC University.
-Stephen and Matt also discuss what an LLC is,
+Stephen and Matt also discuss: what an LLC is who should form an LLC in what state should an LLC …

 Starting a Business in Texas